jeremenichelli/hunt/README.md

     }
 });
 ```

-You don't need to pass both <strong>in</strong> and <strong>out</strong>, you can pass either one of them or both, of course.
-You might have also noticed that inside those methods you make reference to element that has become visible using the reserved word <code>this</code> to apply any modification to it.
+You don't need to pass both <strong>enter</strong> and <strong>out</strong>, pass either one of them or both.

+You might have also noticed that inside those methods you can reference the element using <code>this</code> to apply any modification to it.

-By default <strong>hunt</strong> will stop "hunting" or watching for the element once the <strong>out</strong> method has been executed to improve performance, but if you need these methods to be called every time the element appears and disappears from the viewport you can pass a <code>persist</code> option as <code>true</code>, but beware you can affect scrolling performance.
+By default <strong>hunt</strong> will stop "hunting" or watching for the element once the <strong>out</strong> method has been executed to improve performance, but if you need these methods to be called every time the element appears and disappears from the viewport, pass a <code>persist</code> option as <code>true</code>.
+Beware you can affect scrolling performance.

 ```js
 hunt(document.getElementsByClassName('element'), {